 Savuti is a remote area on the Western edge of the Chobe National Park and has earned its reputation for raw, dramatic game viewing thanks to its open landscapes, abundant wildlife and a full cast of predators.
 Savuti’s lions are notorious for their ability to pull down Africa’s biggest mammals like buffalo, giraffe and even elephants.
 The dry Savuti Channel and a number of spectacular and very busy waterholes attract many animals and offer perfect conditions for game viewing.

 The Central Kalahari is one of the world’s largest game reserves.
-Here you can find big game, but due to its harsh and arid environment, the herds’ densities are quite low.
+Here you can find large animals, but due to its harsh and arid environment, the herds’ densities are quite low.
 There is, however, a healthy population of cheetahs who thrive on the open pans, increasing the probability of seeing a great cheetah chase.
-What sets a Kalahari safari apart from other safaris is the opportunity to see many of Africa’s smaller and more elusive animals, such as wild cat, porcupine, aardwolf, meerkat, and honey badger.
+What sets a Kalahari safari apart from other safaris is the opportunity to see many of Africa’s smaller and more elusive animals, such as wildcat, porcupine, aardwolf, meerkat, and honey badger.

 WHEN TO VISIT BOTSWANA

 Botswana is a year-round safari destination, so ideal visiting periods are dependent on what you wish to do.
 Game viewing is at its peak during the dry winter months of May to October when animals are concentrated in ever-increasing numbers at water sources.
 Wildlife tends to disperse during the rainy January to April summer, but several destinations such as Chobe’s Savute region and the Kalahari offer excellent summer game viewing.
 The wet season is also ideal for birding.